-You will be provided with skeletal notes handouts for the course that you should print out and bring to class with you.
-These will provide the lecture outline, readings, figures, equations, and review suggestions, as well as space for your own notes.
+You will be provided with skeletal handouts for the course that you should print out and bring to class with you.
+These will provide a lecture outline, readings, figures, equations, and review suggestions, with space for your own notes.
 A rough lecture schedule is available.
-See below for important hints and tips on taking notes.
+You should always take notes during lectures and review them afterwards.
+Lecture recordings are made available the following week.

 Hints and Tips: